Amelia5p/YogaWithBilly/README.md

 ### Responsiveness

 The site is responsive from 270px and functions on a range of screen sizes.
-It was built prioritisig mobile's first and media queries were applied to ensure responsiveness on larger screen sizes.
+It was built prioritising mobile's first and media queries were applied to ensure responsiveness on larger screen sizes.

 ### Accessibility
 Aria-lables, alt text, color contrast and font selections were thoughtfully chosen to ensure an inclusive and accesible user experience.